 - Transfers of a contract to provide goods or services where this doesn’t involve the transfer of a business or part of a business

 - The supply of goods for a clients use, for example, supplying food to a client to sell in its staff canteen, rather than a situation where the contractor runs the canteen for the client

 - Transfers of undertakings situated outside the United Kingdom (although these may be covered by the regulations of other EEC member states)

-- Regulation 3.1(b) of TUPE doesn’t apply in Northern Ireland – this related to changes of service provider.
+- Regulation 3.1(b) of TUPE doesn’t apply in Northern Ireland – this is related to changes in service providers.

 A transfer takes place at a single point in time on the date at which responsibility as an Employer for carrying on the business, moves from the transferor (seller of the business) to the transferee (buyer).

 TUPE legislation changed on 31st January 2014 (in England, Scotland and Wales; not in Northern Ireland) – more details here.
 The changes are as follows:

 - The collective redundancy consultation rules in a TUPE situation change, so that consultation by a transferee prior to a TUPE change can count towards the minimum consultation period if the transferor agrees and ‘meaningful’ consultation is completed by the transferee

 - Currently, any dismissal for a reason connected with a TUPE transfer will not be automatically unfair if there are ETO (economic, technical or organisational) reasons entailing a change in the workforce.
 Case law currently confines this to changes to either the number of employees or the function those employees perform.
 This means that redundancies due to a change in location can’t be for an ETO reason and are automatically unfair dismissals.
 The change in the Regulations on 31st January 2014 provide that a change in a location will count as an ETO reason, so that redundancy dismissals due to changes in location of the workplace won’t be automatically unfair